 - Unintentional weight loss

 An endoscope is also used in keyhole surgery.
 For example, in the case of surgery to repair a hernia (a gastrointestinal condition), the endoscope is passed into the body via a small cut made in the skin.
 The actual repair is then made through the endoscope.

 Keyhole surgery means your Consultant can operate without having to make large cuts and this form of surgery helps reduce the time it takes for healing to take place afterwards.

 The endoscope is also used when a biopsy is taken from inside the body.
 The forceps that take the sample are passed into the body, again via the endoscope, and the surgeon then removes small samples of tissue for it to be looked at more closely.

-Get in touch using our online enquiry form or call our Private Patient Team now on 01580 242521 for more details about endoscopy procedures.
+Find out how to access endoscopy services as a self-pay patient.
+For more information about endoscopy procedures, get in touch using our online enquiry form or call our Private Patient Team now on 01580 363158.